Brabham BT3 history

 The new car made its first appearance at the British GP at Aintree in July where Jack Brabham ran it in practice.
 He raced it for the first time at the German GP two weeks later where he retired.
 He then finished third at the Oulton Park Gold Cup, fourth at the US GP and then second at the non-championship Mexican GP, a most impressive set of results for the new marque.
-Brabham built two new BT7s for 1963 but the BT3 was retained as a team spare and used to win the non-championship Solitude GP in July.
+Brabham built two new BT7s for 1963, but the BT3 was retained as a team spare and used by Jack Brabham to win the non-championship Grands Prix of Solitude and Austria that autumn.

 These histories last updated on .